New Year’s Glasses : Our Long National Nightmare

 So now, as we approach another New Year’s Eve, I thought it would be fun (and by fun, I mean embarrassed for society) to look and see how far we’ve come.
 Although invented and produced by 1991, there was no photographic proof (save for the photo in the header) readily available on the internet until 1998.
 Notice how the first couple of photos are the design created by our great founders.

-Last year, even the damn dogs were wearing them.
+In 2013, even the damn dogs were wearing them.
 But maybe there is hope, maybe the manufacturers have seen these photos, and realize how stupid everyone looks, and have decided to stop making these things.
-No such luck, as a simple Google Images search provides plenty of examples of 2014 designs.
+No such luck, as a simple Google Images search provides plenty of examples of 2015 designs.

 Since we’re stuck with these things for the foreseeable future, I guess we should wear them loud, proud, and super gay! (having or showing a merry, lively mood; festive)